Product Availability: In Stock (FedEx delivery within 2 business days).

 Altogen Labs offers GLP-compliant contract research studies for preclinical research, IND applications, and drug development.
-Biology contract research services include: xenograft services (over 60 validated xenograft models), development of stable cell lines, ELISA assay development, cell-based and tissue targeted RNAi studies, safety pharm/tox assays, and other studies (visit AltogenLabs.com).
+Biology contract research services include: xenograft services (over 90 validated xenograft models), development of stable cell lines, ELISA assay development, cell-based and tissue targeted RNAi studies, safety pharmacology and toxicology assays, and other research studies (visit AltogenLabs.com).

 - 0.5 ml – 10 injections (Catalog #5010)